 In a hotel or restaurant everyday hundreds or thousands of guests come and go.
 All are different.
 They come from different countries, possess different levels of education and most importantly each carries different personalities.
 It is you, as a server or hotelier, have to handle all types of guests.

 In service industry like hotel, complaints go side by side.
 Whenever you would try to sell any product or service, you will find some people who may not become satisfied.
 In hotel arena, people get angry or not fill happy for various reasons.
-Some common reasons are like not getting proper service by staffs, bad quality of food in restaurants etc. The basic golden rule is don’t be panic or offensive while guests complaint to you.
+Some common reasons are like not getting proper service by staffs, bad quality of food in restaurants etc. The basic golden rule is don’t be panic or offensive while guests complain to you.
 Try to professionally deal all sorts of complaints.
 This is a great chance to show your professionalism.
-For more guest complaint handling tips read these articles by clicking here.
+For more guest complaint handling tips, read these articles by clicking here.

 Why do you feel guest complaints are bad for your property.
 Try to think in different ways.
 Don’t you feel it is helpful for you to find out weaknesses of your property and a chance to resolve that?
-A valid, logical complaint is the feedback from your guest by handling which you can improve your hotel or restaurant on the other hand ignoring such complaint will result serious loss in future.
+A valid, logical complaint is the feedback from your guest, by handling which you can improve your hotel or restaurant on the other hand ignoring such complaint will result serious loss in future.
 So, try to think this way.
 This is the right approach to handle guest complaint.

 Topics Covered in this Guide

 Proper ways of handling guest complaint

 - Take your time.
 Listen with full attention what guest wants to say.

 - After guest expresses his complaint, repeat that in your voice to make him understand that you listen to him properly.

 - Start replying in a tricky way like “I understand your problem, sir” or “Thanks a lot for bringing up the matter to us”.
 This will give impression to guest that you are not against the guest but rather supporting him.
 This would make him calm.